hardaatbaath/ROS-on-Mac-M1/Process.md

 1. Go to : https://mac.getutm.app/
 2. Install UTM
 3. Set up Ubuntu iso on UTM.
 This video can be used for reference : https://youtu.be/1WWj6qoWhJw
+4. While installation, it will show the option of "Try Ubuntu" and "Install Ubuntu", you have to choose the former, then follow the instructions of the video provided above.
 </br>
 </br>